chaosotter/js-game-preserve/README.md

 ## Current status

-An adapter for terminal-based games is under construction, including support for color and either line or character-based input.
-The initial version supports only the console-based mode of operation through Node.js.
+There is a functional adapter for terminal-based games, including support for color and line-based input.
+This adapter supports both the Node.js console mode and being embedded in a Web page through a Canvas-based terminal emulator.

 The initial games are being drawn from the classic book [BASIC Computer Games, Microcomputer Edition](https://en.wikipedia.org/wiki/BASIC_Computer_Games),